Skip to content

 "VPC contains one or more instances, and cannot be deleted until those instances have been terminated."

-You receive this error when the VPC has Amazon Elastic Compute Cloud (Amazon EC2) instances that run on it.
+To resolve this error, terminate the Amazon Elastic Compute Cloud (Amazon EC2) instances on your VPC.

 "VPC contains one or more in-use network interfaces, and cannot be deleted until those network interfaces have been deleted."